About the Little Penguin

 Once, Little Penguins ruled the streets of Penneshaw.
 Some locals say there were thousands of Little Penguins in Penneshaw.

 Sadly penguin numbers dropped significantly in the early 2000s.
-Various reasons for their decline include: human impact, feral cats, dogs, snakes, large lizards, and the most significant Long Nosed Fur Seals.
+Various reasons for their decline include: long nosed fur seals, human impact, feral cats and dogs.

 Currently there are approximately 15 breeding pairs within the walking areas if the tour.
-Sightings of penguins on tour can range.
+Sightings of penguins on tour can vary.

 Once an abundance of penguins, now privilege to see on Kangaroo Island.